vidyar/docs-1/sources/samples/php.rst

 **notification alerts:** Email notifications are disabled in this sample project.

-This is the complete yml file for php-buildsample:
+This is the complete yml file for sample_php project:

 .. code-block:: bash